lenham dental logo1

 How is tooth wear treated?

 Tooth wear can be treated with various procedures, depending on the severity of the damage.
 Some individuals may benefit from a simple filling, while others may require crowns, veneers or bonding.
-Some patients may require orthodontic treatment to realign their teeth in order to prevent any further damage.
+Some patients may require orthodontic treatment to realign their teeth to prevent further damage.

-However, other methods may also benefit some patients by prevention of the damage (change of diet, relaxation habits that prevent you from chewing inedible objects, improved brushing techniques).
+However, other methods may also benefit some patients by preventing the damage (change of diet, relaxation habits that prevent you from chewing inedible objects, improved brushing techniques).
 If you are particularly prone to grinding your teeth, your dentist may suggest fitting a mouth guard.

-At Lenham Dental, we may suggest you wear a Michigan splint over your teeth during your sleep, but this would be discussed during your consultation.
+At Lenham Dental, we may suggest you wear a Michigan splint over your teeth during your sleep, but this will be discussed during your consultation.

 For more information regarding this treatment